howardrj/PersonalWebsite/README.md

 This repo contains git submodules.
-After cloning the repo please run the following command (in the repo's root directory) to pull in the submodules: git submodule update --init --recursive
+After cloning the repo please run the following command (in the repo's root directory) to pull in the submodules:
+`git submodule update --init --recursive`.

+After updating the repo (with a git pull, git fetch etc.) please run the following command to update the submodules:
+`git submodule update --recursive`

 You will also need to add a secrets.py file to the PersonalWebsite directory with the following variables set: